How To Grow Marigolds From Seed To Bloom

 This is where you get some exercise!
 I use a good old-fashioned hoe and a garden rake to prepare the soil.
 If you happen to own a tiller then Yay!
 You know what to do!

 The garden rake has wide enough tines to remove big lumps of anything you don’t want in your flower bed.
 The hoe of course is so you can loosen the soil nice and deep which will allow the roots to grow more healthy.
 Using a hoe burns lots of calories!

-If flower roots have to fight their way though rocks, roots or hard soil, they will stay shallow which will make the plants need water more often and be more susceptible to wilting.
+If flower roots have to fight their way through rocks, roots, or hard soil, they will stay shallow which will make the plants need water more often and be more susceptible to wilting.

 How To Sew Seeds Into The Soil